 SACs, Kessler and Suicide screens

-When we’re worried that te tamaiti or rangatahi may have thoughts about killing themselves, and if we score under 5 in the Tuituia framework health domain – Suicide ideation, then we further assess them using our main suicide screening tool, the Substances and Choices Scale (SACS) and Kessler and Suicide (SKS) screens.
+When we’re worried that te tamaiti or rangatahi may have thoughts about suicide, and if we score under 5 in the Tuituia framework health domain – Suicide ideation, then we further assess them using our main suicide screening tool, the Substances and Choices Scale (SACS) and Kessler and Suicide (SKS) screens.

 The suicide screen helps to identify whether te tamaiti or rangatahi has active thoughts of suicide and includes questions and prompts that we can ask directly to te tamaiti or rangatahi.
 This screen does not determine the risk level – it helps us to decide whether we need a more thorough assessment, identify the level of help and support needed, and how urgently we need to act.